carlocardona/Coding-practice/Carlo/Javascript/README_JS.md

-August 8, 2021
+August 22, 2021

-  Topics:

-    Variable Types
-      - Character
-      - Integers
-      - Booleans
+  - Math.random()
+  - More examples of Arrays, Conditionals.

-    Intro to Arrays
+  - Intro to Functions

-Homework
+  - Homework

-* Create a website that accomplishes the following:

-  * Create an array of your favorite bands.

-  * With a prompt, ask the user's favorite band.

-  * If it's one of your favorites, alert: "YEAH I LOVE THEM!"

-  * If it's not, alert: "Nah.
-They're pretty lame."

-  * **HINT:**  You will need to research how to use `.indexOf()`.

-  * **HINT:** You will need to research how to use `.toLowerCase()`.
+    Rock Paper Scissors

+    * Have users play the game 10 times, then show them their total scores.

+    **Rules for rock-paper-scissors**

+    * Rock: wins against scissors, loses to paper, and ties against itself.
+    * Paper: wins against rock, loses to scissors, and ties against itself.
+    * Scissors: wins against paper, loses to rock, and ties against itself.

 August 15, 2021